 From Banff, drive approximately 10 kilometers west on the TransCanada Highway (No. 1) and exit at Sunshine Road.
 Follow Sunshine Road for approximately 8 kilometers to the Sunshine Village Ski and Snowboard Resort and park at the resort parking lot.
 White Mountain Adventures provides bus tours between Banff and Sunshine Village.

-The big difficulty with this hike is how to get back to Banff or Calgary once you exit at the Mount Shark Trailhead.
-There are currently no commercial shuttles available.
-You will need to arrange a ride, leave a car behind and get a ride to Sunshine Village, or try your luck at picking up a ride.
+The big difficulty with this hike used to be how to get back to Banff or Calgary once you exit at the Mount Shark Trailhead.
+However, White Mountain Adventures has recently started offering a shuttle service between Mount Shark and Sunshine Village.
 Alternatively, you can also terminate the hike at Assiniboine Lodge and arrange for a helicopter flight back to the Town of Canmore, a few miles east of Banff.

 The following map outlines our recommended route.

 As shown, we recommend a 6 day, 5-night itinerary which includes 2 nights in the Mount Assiniboine/Lake Magog area.
 The total distance is approximately 33 miles (53 kilometers).